April 2016 to May 2016

-This essay examines the boom-bust economic cycle, then extends the inquiry to ask questions about the longer-term fate of our region.
+How long will the Bay Area's competitive advantage last?
+The Urbanist examines the boom-bust economic cycle and asks questions about the longer-term fate of our region.
 Where is the set of innovative clusters we call “tech” going to take us?

 San Francisco through the eyes of 21st-century flaneur.

 I started making plein air paintings to get out of the studio and into the city.
 I wanted to visit locations that may not have iconic San Francisco views, but are still recognizable as San Francisco.